AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/google-analytics.md

 ## Connecting multiple Google Analytics profiles

 You may have multiple websites connected to a single Google Analytics account, identified by their own Google Analytics profile ID.
-In this case, you will have the option of including all your profile IDs in MBI.
+In this case, you will have the option of including all your profile IDs in [!DNL MBI].
 Just check the profile IDs you would like to include during the profile selection step.

 To identify a particular website's Google Analytics Profile ID: